her-finn/Simple-Screen-Share/README.md

 > It doesn't work on smartphones because of the WebRtc API, which is
 > necessary to share the screen.
 As soon as it becomes available, this
 > repository will be updated.

+### Thanks to [Simple-Peer]: https://github.com/feross/simple-peer on which the Project is based